 Tax Preparation And Why It's Important For Retirement

 Taxes are much like rust; once they are allowed to erode, they just keep on eroding.
-As a saver or investor, both fees and taxes can erode the potential future balance of a savings or retirement account.
-For this reason, strategies should always include tax considerations, especially for those in higher marginal tax brackets.
+As an investor, both fees and taxes can erode the potential future balance of a savings or retirement account.
+For this reason, strategies should always include tax considerations.
+Especially for those in higher marginal tax brackets.

-During a person's working years, if they used a defined contribution plan like a 401k, they realized a tax decrease as their contributions were not currently taxed.
-The effect this has was generally to reduce a workers taxes.
+During a the working years of a person.
+If they use a defined contribution plan like a 401k.
+They realize a tax decrease on their contributions are not currently taxed.
+The effect this has is generally to reduce a workers taxes.

 With the exception of Roth accounts, a retiree must start tapping those retirement savings, and when they do, they will pay taxes at their current tax rate.
 Their marginal tax rate will be higher in most cases than if they were simply paying long-term capital gains on investments.